speters/vogod/README.md

-# :fire: vogod - V'mann optolink gonnecteur
+# :fire: vogod - V'mann optolink go daemon

 `vogod` is a daemon which provides a high-level interface (currently a REST API) to a Viessmann® heating device via Optolink.